How to Kill Bracken

 There are two approaches: the long game (cutting) or the direct approach (herbicide).
 For most gardeners dealing with established bracken, herbicide is the practical choice.

-The Cutting Method (2-5 Years)
+The Cutting Method (3 to 5 Years)

 If you’re committed to chemical-free control, repeated cutting can eventually exhaust bracken’s energy reserves.
-Cut the fronds at ground level when they’re fully unfurled in early summer – typically June or July.
+Cut the fronds at ground level when they’re fully unfurled in early summer, typically June or July.
 Repeat whenever regrowth reaches full size.

-The Herbicide Method (1-2 Seasons)
+The Herbicide Method (1 to 2 Seasons)

 A systemic glyphosate-based weedkiller offers faster results.
-Glyphosate is absorbed through the leaves and transported throughout the plant – including down to those deep rhizomes.
+Glyphosate is absorbed through the leaves and transported throughout the plant, including down to those deep rhizomes.

 Timing is critical.
-Spray when the fronds are fully expanded but still green and actively growing – typically late July to early September.
+Spray when the fronds are fully expanded but still green and actively growing, typically late July to early September.
 At this stage, the plant is moving nutrients from the fronds down to the rhizomes for winter storage.
 Your herbicide hitches a ride on this natural process.

 Apply on a dry day when rain isn’t forecast for at least 6 hours.
 Ensure good coverage of all fronds.
 The bracken will yellow and die back over the following weeks.